-With regard to the international transfer of personal data, please note that under the PDPA, a competent authority has the discretion to issue an order to restrict or prohibit international transfer of personal data, in the following situations:
+With regard to the international transfer of personal data, please note that under the PDPA, a competent authority has the discretion to issue an order to restrict or prohibit the international transfer of personal data, in the following situations:

 - the transfer would prejudice any material national interest;

 - the transfer is prohibited or restricted under an international treaty or agreement;

 - the country to which the personal data is to be transferred does not provide sound legal protection of personal data, thereby affecting/jeopardising the interests of the data subjects; or

 - the purpose of the transfer is to evade restrictions under the PDPA.